spatialos/gdk-for-unity/docs/get-started.md

 <img src="{{assetRoot}}assets/logs-app.png" style="margin: 0 auto; display: block;" />

-The [Metrics dashboards](https://docs.improbable.io/reference/latest/shared/operate/metrics#metrics), one more tab to the right, show a selection of useful metrics,with annotations to identify the health of your deployment.
+The [Metrics dashboards](https://docs.improbable.io/reference/latest/shared/operate/metrics#metrics), one more tab to the right, show a selection of useful metrics, with annotations to identify the health of your deployment.

 <img src="{{assetRoot}}assets/metrics.png" style="margin: 0 auto; display: block;" />